 A similar trend was observed in amylose content, where white rice recorded a significantly higher level (4.75 ± 0.01%) than black rice (1.71 ± 0.53%).
 Amylose influences the gelatinization and retrogradation behavior of starch; higher amylose content usually leads to firmer cooked rice and slower digestibility.
 Thus, the lower amylose and higher amylopectin fraction in black rice contribute to a softer texture but also to altered digestibility, though this is mitigated by the fiber matrix and polyphenols in the bran.
 The amylose-to-amylopectin ratio further confirmed this, with black rice exhibiting a lower value (0.04 ± 0.00) than white rice (0.07 ± 0.00), indicating a more branched starch structure which can also influence pasting and thermal properties (Chaudhari et al., 2018).

-Table 1.
-Dietary Fiber and Starch Profile of the Rice Samples